bp-ventures/lightecho-stellar-oracle/manage_prices_contract/README.md

 To create a price, you need to send a transaction to the oracle setter with the following parameters:

 - `env` - environment of the oracle
-- `sellar` - stellar address of the user
+- `sellar` - seller address of the user
 - `sell_price` - price of the asset
 - `buy_price` - price of the asset